Where is El Escorial?

 History of El Escorial

 Philip II of Spain’s army defeated the French in the Battle of St Quentin on 10th August, 1557 – St Lawrence’s Day.
 It was for this reason that the Spanish monarch ordained that the Spanish architect Juan Bautista de Toledo should construct a grand edifice of commemoration which could also be used as a burial place for Philip’s parents and a centre for students attempting to counter the forces of the Protestant Reformation.
-The actual construction began in 1563 and took just 21 years to complete.
+The actual construction of El Escorial began in 1563 and took just 21 years to complete.

 The immense building, constructed mainly from the local grey granite, looks like a fortress with its enormous towers in each of the four corners of the quadrangle shape.
 The rectangular area covers something like 30,000 square metres in total with 9 towers altogether along with 88 fountains and 16 patios.
 In the centre of the complex is the gigantic dome of the basilica.
 There are many similarities in design between San Lorenzo and the Alcázar of Seville and the Alhambra of Granada although most experts claim now that the floor plan was based largely upon descriptions of the Temple of Soloman.